thomatrixting/okendo_virtual_assistant/README.md

   ```

 - **Speak mode**
-  it will beahave the same but the response will be read
+  it will behave the same but the response will be read

   just with
   ```bash